limitedmage/postponer/README.txt

 Code open source under the GPL 2.0 and is available at http://code.google.com/p/chromepostponer/

-If you want to file a bug or request a new feature, please report at http://code.google.com/p/chromepostponer/issues/entry
+If you want to file a bug or request a new feature, please report it at http://code.google.com/p/chromepostponer/issues/entry